Can taking extra vitamins for brain injury boost your recovery?

 MCT oil is a highly concentrated source of MCT and is more easily absorbed than coconut oil.

-Some evidence suggests that it may have neuroprotective properties and help improve cognition and memory!
+Some evidence suggests that MCT oil may also have neuroprotective properties and help improve cognition and memory, making it even more appropriate for brain injury patients.

 After a brain injury, your brain will obviously have a lot of inflammation of its tissues and cells.

-The best way to fix this is to increase your consumption of antioxidants.
+The best way to counter this effect is to increase your consumption of antioxidants.

-The antioxidants found in vitamins C, E, and beta carotene help counteract free radicals (unstable molecules that damage your brain cells) and reduce inflammation in your brain.
+The antioxidants found in vitamins C, E, and beta carotene help eradicate free radicals (unstable molecules that damage your brain cells) and reduce inflammation in your brain.

 5. Vitamin D